 Members are free to resign from the Association at all times by giving written notice via registered mail with acknowledgment of receipt or email with acknowledgment of receipt, at least three (3) months before 31 December of each year, to the Secretary.
 The Secretary shall submit the resignation to the Administrative Council, which shall in turn take note of it.
 The resignation shall be effective on the date on which the written notice has been sent to the Secretary.

-A Member who (i) ceases to satisfy the definition of the membership category it belongs to as set out in Articles 5 and 6 of these Statutes, or (ii) is not duly or timely or fully complying with these Statutes, the internal rules, if any, and/or any decision validly taken by the bodies of the Association, or (iii) does not pay all its membership fees within the stated period, if applicable, or (iv) infringes the interests of the Association, or (v) is in a situation of judicial administration, or bankruptcy, judicial reorganisation, dissolution or liquidation, or is subject to insolvency proceedings of a similar nature under the laws of any jurisdiction, or (vi) for any other reasonable cause, may be excluded from membership, upon decision of the Administrative Council.
+A Member who (i) ceases to satisfy the definition of the membership category it belongs to as set out in Articles 5 and 6 of these Statutes, or (ii) is not duly or timely or fully complying with these Statutes, the internal rules, if any, and/or any decision validly taken by the bodies of the Association, or (iii) does not pay all its membership fees within the stated period, if applicable, or (iv) infringes the interests of the Association, or (v) is in a situation of judicial administration, or bankruptcy, judicial reorganisation, dissolution or liquidation, or is subject to insolvency proceedings of a similar nature under the laws of any jurisdiction, (vi) a member’s conduct is harming the reputation of the Association or (vii) for any other reasonable cause, may be excluded from membership, upon decision of the Administrative Council.

 Before excluding a Member, the Administrative Council shall provide the concerned Member with the relevant details in writing via registered mail ninety (90) calendar days in advance of the proposed exclusion date.
 The concerned Member has then time to definitely remedy the consequences of the breach or breaches having led to the proposal of exclusion of the concerned Member.
 The Administrative Council may decide to exclude a Member, provided that the concerned Member is convened at the meeting and has received the possibility to defend its position during the meeting of the Administrative Council and prior to the voting on the exclusion.
 The decisions of the Administrative Council regarding the exclusion of a Member are final, sovereign and must be motivated.
 All membership rights of the Member concerned by the abovementioned exclusion procedure shall be suspended until the decision of the Administrative Council.